Documentation

 // After user returns to your callback, exchange code for tokens

-const tokens = await legion.exchangeCode(code);
+const tokens = await legion.exchangeCode(code, { state });

 // tokens = { access_token, refresh_token, token_type, expires_in }